Cobot-Maker-Space/tas-art/docs/system-configuration.md

 Remove the plastic cover on the back of the *Double 3* to find the USB ports, mount the camera facing backwards, and plug it in.

-The mounting solution for a fisheye USB camera module, using the aforementioned multi-purpose bracket, is shown for inspiration below.

 ### 4. Configure the robot
 On the optional features page in the [new robot workflow](#double-3-robots), refresh the device list and select the name of the plugged in camera.